jnidzwetzki/bboxdb/docs/_posts/2016-12-13-installation.md

 ```bash
 apt-get install openjdk-8-jdk ant maven git
 ```

+_Notice:_ We recommend to use an Oracle JVM.
+BBoxDB uses memory mapped files, features such as cleaning allocated memory is not available in all JVMs.

 ### Clock synchronization
 BBoxDB uses timestamps to order operations.
 So, it is useful to have a reliable time source on all systems.
 We strongly recommend to synchronize the local clock with an NTP server.
 You can accomplish this by executing: